contemplating/getting-and-cleaning-data/README.md

-Repository for the final preoject in Getting and Cleaning data course.
+Repository for the final project in Getting and Cleaning data course.

-Contains the summary data of movement tracking measurement and the R-script use to generate the data
+Contains the summary data of movement tracking measurements, the codebook, and the R-script used to generate the data

 Jaco van der Plas, June 2017